 Ekaterina Baker … Technician Lotta

 Velizar Binev … Don Preda

 Treehouse Digital, 635-637 Christchurch Rd, Boscombe, Bournemouth, England, United Kingdom (LED Screen Pick up shots)

 Seven Stars Entertainment

-Originally titled The Asset, the film was supposed to begin production in January 2020, but filming was interrupted with the global COVID-19 pandemic, forcing the production into hiatus until late 2020.
+Originally titled The Asset, the film was supposed to begin production in January 2020, but filming was interrupted by the global health situation, forcing the production into hiatus until late 2020.
 Filming wrapped in September 2020 and there were plans were to release the film in April 2021.